simonuwe/oracle-apex-json-region/docu/docu.md

 }
 ```
 When generating the UI the Oracle-specific attributes with names starting with "_" are ignored.
 The property "dbPrimaryKey" is ignored which is unfortunately part of "properties": {...}.

+The "Lost Update Detection" of APEX does not work with the relational-duality-views.
+This is caused by the property **_metadata.asof**, which changes on each select (it's the current SCN of the database), so the checksum of the data changes per select.
+The Workarround: **switch off "Prevent Lost Updates"**

 ### Import to a APEX23.2